bytebruno/angular-ngrx-product-crud/README.md

-# Omnia - Front
+# Angular with NGRX - CRUD Example

-Omnia frontend case.
+Product CRUD example using Angular 11 and NGRX technologies

 ## Project Setup